Family holds memorial to honor teen killed in double shooting who was supposed to graduate this week

 AMITE - Jarvis Brister was killed in a double shooting in the town of Amite.
 The family of Brister says the 17-year-old was a good kid who was only weeks away from graduating with a full-ride scholarship.

-"He wasn't in reflection of what happened.
-He was just at the wrong place at the wrong time," Schynell Thomas, the mother of Jarvis, said.
+"He wasn't a reflection of what happened.
+He was just at the wrong place at the wrong time," Brister's mother Schynell Thomas said.

 Brister was going to graduate from St. Helena this Friday.

-"I just wish you could've been here.
+"I just wish he could've been here.
 You know, Friday, to walk across that stage.
 That's what he was looking forward to doing: walking across the stage," she said.

 He also played football in high school.

 "Jarvis was a fun, loving kid.
 He played video games.
-He loves riding dirt bikes, and he was into sports.
+He loved riding dirt bikes, and he was into sports.
 He had a whole four-year scholarship to Virginia University at Lynchburg."

 Where he was killed, friends and family members placed candles and flowers at the spot.